sdilts/cl-bindgen/README.md

 + Generates CFFI bindgings for function declarations, enums, variables, unions, and structures.
 + Handles nested and anonymous structures, unions, and enums.
-+ Warns when it cannot produce a correct binding
++ Warns when it cannot produce a correct binding.
 + Documentation comments from the C source files are lispified and included with the generated bindings when available.
 + Provides a powerful way to customize how names are translated into